project-oak/rust-verification-tools/docs/install-rust.md

 # On Linux, do this
 sudo apt-get install build-essential curl libcap-dev git cmake \
-  libncurses5-dev python-minimal python-pip unzip libtcmalloc-minimal4 \
+  libncurses5-dev python-minimal python3-pip unzip libtcmalloc-minimal4 \
   libgoogle-perftools-dev libsqlite3-dev doxygen

 # On OSX, do this (not tested as thoroughly)